Bonelab/bonelab-website/_members/michael-kuczynski.md

 ---

 Michael was a Summer Student at the Bone Imaging Lab in 2017 from the University of Calgary.
-He did his PhD with Dr. Sarah Manske and is now doing a postdoc with Dr. Danielle Whittier.
+He did his PhD with Dr. Sarah Manske and a postdoc with Dr. Danielle Whittier.